What’s the Best Dog Car Seats: 9 Safest Boosters for Small & Large Breeds

-They can be used in either the rear or front seats and have washable covers.
+These small pup car seats can be used in either the rear or front seats and have washable covers.

-A dog booster seat is basically the same as a lookout seat – it is used for either 1 or 2 small dogs, so they can see out of the window when in the car.
+A dog booster seat is basically the same as a lookout car seat – it is used for either 1 or 2 small dogs, so they can see out of the window when in the car.

 Usually made of foam and covered with fabric a booster seat is held in place by the car’s seat belt.
 They can help reduce anxiety and keep your pooch safe and secure when traveling.